Share this article

 • Understand when grooming is comfort-seeking.
 Our furry felines often groom each other as a way to relax or comfort one another.
 If you notice an increase in grooming after a loud noise or other potentially stressful event, it may be the cats’ way of calming each other down.

 • Monitor for over-grooming.
 Occasionally, a cat may start grooming the other too frequently or intensely, which could lead to bald spots or irritation.
 Over-grooming may indicate anxiety, boredom, or a health issue.
-Share this observation with the pet parents if it occurs.
+Share this observation with the pet parents if it occurs as they will need to seek veterinary help to prevent the overgrooming from causing sore areas or skin infections.

 Holiday pet sitting, with love